Geno Hayes, former NFL, Florida State linebacker, dies at 33 | Taiwan News | 2021/04/28

 Geno Hayes, a former NFL linebacker who starred at Florida State, has died.
 He was 33.

-The Tampa Bay Buccaneers on Tuesday confirmed his death.
-He had liver disease and had been in hospice care.
+The Tampa Bay Buccaneers confirmed his death Tuesday.
+He had liver disease and had been in hospice care at his parents' home in Valdosta, Georgia.

 Hayes spent four seasons with the Bucs, who drafted him in the sixth round in 2008.
 He then played one year with Chicago and two with Jacksonville.